 - The top reasons for accepting that new opportunity are salary, professional development, and work/life balance

-We’ve found that a solid career management program makes employees feel empowered about their own careers and ups their engagement in the workplace.
-The best career management programs have three elements:
+We’ve found that a solid career development program makes employees feel empowered about their own careers and ups their engagement in the workplace.
+The best career development programs have three elements:

 Execution and development: This is where the coaching becomes especially important, bringing accountability to the process and driving the utilization of the learning tools that you have provided.
 Studies have shown that the combination of writing down goals and receiving regular check-ins from a coach about those goals make people 78 percent more successful in achieving them.

 Course correction: It’s not always going to go in a straight line.
-Employees’ career management programs need to be flexible and responsive enough to pivot when necessary.
+Employees’ career development programs need to be flexible and responsive enough to pivot when necessary.

 By supporting your employees in this way, you are enabling and motivating them to invest in themselves and to pull forward their potential, making them more valuable to you today.
 That is Return on Potential.
 And that’s one way to ensure they won’t be following another path out the door.
 Want to learn more?
-Read about our Career Management Services here.
+Read about our Career Development Solutions here.